dilshan5/ttaf-mobile-sample-android-web/README.md

  and set your desired device for testing.
  Set your Mobile platform (Android/iOS)
  Change your device ID and Appium port
  Set Browser name.
-If you set your browser as 'Chrome' please make sure you have indtalled chrome browser in yor device.
+If you set your browser as 'Chrome' please make sure you have installed chrome browser in your device.

 # Set your android emulator/device
   - Edit 'start_all_android_emulators.bat' file and change the device name